 Use our advanced two-factor signature that applies a unique link issued in an email and a secure one-time password sent by SMS

-Use the qualified Danish National Signature (NemID) for a minor fee
+Use the qualified Danish National Signature (NemID) for free

 Whether a digital signature is valid depends on where you are doing business.
 Many legal systems do not even require written signatures for a valid contract - they are valid if both parties reach an agreement whether they agree verbally, electronically or by signing a piece of paper.
 However, sometimes evidence is needed in court to prove your case, so we always recommend using a written signature.